Understanding – and Addressing – an Intractable Diseases

 Then, in the late 2000s, researchers began to see promising results with a new approach: immunotherapy.
-After early trials showed potential in cancers like melanoma, Dr. Maier and her colleagues started to explore this new modality in lung cancer.
+After early trials showed potential in cancers like melanoma, Dr. Maier and her colleagues started to explore this new modality in lung and other thoracic cancers.

 “Immunotherapy research looks at how to harness the body’s immune system to fight cancer, with the goal of improving long-term survival and quality of life for patients,” said Dr. Maier.
 “By following what ultimately became Nobel Prize-winning science, we’ve learned a great deal about treating lung cancer in recent years, after a period when any progress was elusive.”

 Research into the biology of cancer has uncovered numerous pathways that may be involved in the immune system’s ability to eliminate tumor cells.
 Ongoing studies are evaluating how targeting different combinations of these pathways may have a synergistic effect in addressing a variety of cancer types, including lung cancer.

 Dr. Maier continued, “Perhaps what is most important in the landscape now, with the availability of chemo, targeted and immuno-therapies, is that we have a spectrum of treatment modalities with potential in this area, giving physicians the ability to tailor treatment and combination decisions to address the needs of their patients.”

 Envisioning a Brighter Future for Thoracic Cancer Patients